 - Brick Joke: Turns out the characters from the game can "just leave" too.
 The episode ends with a dinosaur boss walking into Jon's living room.

 - Demoted to Extra: Jacques who is appearing a lot less often in Jon's videos since he returned from Game Grumps.
 Originally he starred as Jon's sidekick and often reviewed the games along with Jon.
 Since 2013, he is either completely absent from some episodes or only makes brief cameos.
+This has been explained as Jon avoiding making the gag with him too overused and the fact that as Jacques is a bird, he rarely stays still enough for Jon to properly do skits with him for more than a few seconds at a time.

 - Deranged Animation: The "Jontron Winter's Tale" video.
 The animation was even done by Psychicpebbles, no less.